elucian/bee/syntax/operators.md

 symbol | meaning
 -------|--------------------------------------------------------------------
+  ∈    | element belong to collection
-  ≡    | same memory address, same reference: (shallow comparison) =    | equality of two values, collections or objects (deep comparison) ≈    | approximative equal, used with `±` like: (x ≈ 4 ± 0.25)
+  ≡    | same memory address, same reference: (shallow comparison) =    | equality of two values, collections or objects (deep comparison) ≠    | divergence of two values, collections or objects (deep comparison) ≈    | approximative equal, used with `±` like: (x ≈ 4 ± 0.25)
  \>    | value is greater than
  \<    | value is less than
   ≥    | greater than or equal to
   ≤    | less than or equal to
-  ε    | element belong to collection

 **patterns:**
 ```